What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Further Details on Sampling Sentence Pairs from Source Datasets

 \section{\gr{Further Details on Sampling Sentence Pairs from Source Datasets}}

-This Appendix provides further information about the sources of data and how sentence \gr{pairs} were sampled from them to be included in STR-2021.
+This Appendix provides further information about the sources of data and how sentence \gr{pairs} were sampled from them to be included in STR-2022.

-\subsubsection{STS Data}
+\subsection{STS Data}

 We selected 250 sentence pairs from existing STS corpora.
 This selection was done to enable a small investigation into the interplay between relatedness and similarity, which could serve as motivation for further investigation in future work.
-For this dataset, we randomly sampled 50 sentence pairs from each of bucket of annotation (i.e., 50 sentence pairs having an STS similarity scores falling in the range of $[0\mhyphen 1)$, 50 sentence pairs having scores between $[1\mhyphen 2)$, and so on).
+For this dataset, we randomly sampled 50 sentence pairs from each of bucket of annotation (i.e., 50 sentence pairs having an STS similarity scores falling in $[0,1)$, 50 sentence pairs having scores in $[1,2)$, and so on).